ajay-gandhi/fb-cli/README.md

 # Usage

+The first time you run `facebook`, you'll have to give it give it permission to create the config file.
+Do this by running:

+    $ sudo facebook

+And subsequently entering your password.
+After that, just run this anytime you want:

     $ facebook

 BAM!
 That's it.
 Use the `--help` parameter for a list of options.
 Or just run it.
 Yeah.